It all started with a book. This book, to be precise.

 I suppose that’s how stories like mine often start, with a seminal event: a book, an image, something small.
 Something that might not mean anything to anyone else at that moment, but, to you, changes everything.

-My teacher, Ms. Scott, read The Black Stallion out loud to my fifth-grade class during the fall of that school year.
+My teacher, Ms. Scott, read The Black Stallion out loud to my fifth-grade class that fall.
 The clouds of time obscure the specifics, but I remember it had to be the fall because another seminal moment happened about the same time.
 I had our television to myself on a Saturday, a rare treat indeed, and, as I flipped channels, I saw horses congregating on a dirt oval, entering the gate, and flying like lightning down the track.
 Entranced, I watched what had to have been an afternoon’s worth of racing, unable to catch names, but nevertheless addicted.
 (Later, I figured out it was the 1987 Breeder’s Cup.)